dbt-labs/docs.getdbt.com/website/docs/reference/commands/build.md

 #### SQL compilation error when running the `--empty` flag on a model

-If you encounter the error: `SQL compilation error: syntax error line 1 at position 21 unexpected '('.` when running a model with the `--empty flag`, explicitly call the `.render()` method on that relation.
+If you encounter the error: `SQL compilation error: syntax error line 1 at position 21 unexpected '('.` when running a model with the `--empty` flag, explicitly call the `.render()` method on that relation.

 <File name='models.sql'>